wasmCloud/wasmcloud-dev-site/content/reference/wadm/api.md

 ### Deploy
 `wadm.api.{lattice}.model.deploy.{name}`

 Deploys the indicated model.
 This operation is idempotent, and will simply "succeed" if a request to deploy an already deployed model is received.
 The previous version, if deployed, does not need to be _undeployed_.
 Instead, the desired state of the new version is compared against the observed state of the lattice and the autonomous agents will compensate accordingly.
+If the request payload is empty, or the `version` field contains the keyword `latest`, the newest model spec stored will be deployed.

 **Request**:
 ```json